 For more than 60 years, our hospital has been the center of health care for our families, neighbors and friends.
 Since 1956, our community has worked to ensure McCall has a vibrant, forward-thinking medical center where the best physicians want to practice and patients want to receive care.

 Today that means making significant changes to our hospital.
 We’ve maximized every space and squeezed every bit of efficiency out of our hospital, which has been remodeled, renovated, and remodeled again for decades.
 And our region is growing and aging, increasing the demand for healthcare services.It’s time to truly bring St. Luke’s McCall into the 21st century and ensure we can continue to provide the high-quality, convenient care the people of our community deserve.
 And although medicine, technology and science have exploded with possibility, what hasn’t changed is the value we all place on having the right care, right here in McCall.

-Once all clinical operations in the new hospital are set, work will begin on completing site work, including landscaping.
-This will be followed by demolition of the 1950’s section of the current hospital, beginning renovations of the 1990’s section and parking lot improvements.
+Once all clinical operations in the new hospital are set, work will continue to complete the site work, including landscaping.
+This will be followed by demolition of the 1950s section of the current hospital, beginning renovations of the 1990s section and parking lot improvements.